getodk/docs/collect-structure.rst

 .. warning::

   The databases present in the :file:`metadata` folder are not automatically regenerated, merged, or combined.
 Therefore, tampering can cause unexpected problems.
 For example, if you delete :file:`instances.db`, :formstate:`sent` forms would become available again for submission.

 .. note::

-  For information on the :file:`settings` directory, refer to
+  For information on the :file:`settings` directory, refer to this :ref:`section <save-qr-code>`.